pelias/pelias/INSTALL.md

 # Installing Pelias

 These instructions will help you set up the Pelias geocoder from scratch.
-It assumes some knowlege of the command line and Node.js, but we'd like as many people as possible to be able to install Pelias, so if anything is confusing, please don't hesitate to reach out.
+It assumes some knowledge of the command line and Node.js, but we'd like as many people as possible to be able to install Pelias, so if anything is confusing, please don't hesitate to reach out.
 We'll do what we can to help and also improve the documentation.